 The National Cancer Institute (NCI) notice that free radicals can play a part in developing some types of cancer.
 The oxidative stress they cause can lead to DNA cell damage.

-Antioxidants in watermelon is vitamin C that may help to prevent from cancer by combatting free radicals.
+Antioxidants in watermelon is vitamin C that may help to prevent cancer by combatting free radicals.

 Some studies also have linked lycopene intake with a lower chance of prostate cancer.